 Companion sitters typically work for sick or elderly clients who need custodial supervision and possibly care in the home.
 They provide many services, such as cleaning and meal preparation, that the client can no longer perform herself/himself.
 Some who are appropriately certified can also provide personal care.
 In offering this list of private sitters, the Chatham County Council on Aging is not endorsing any of these individuals, nor guaranteeing the quality of their services, nor overseeing their work.
 These individuals are not employees of the Council on Aging nor are they acting on behalf of the Council.
 We offer this list merely as information on persons who have indicated that they are available for employment in the home caring for older adults.
 Before listing an individual, the Council only requires that a State criminal background check has been completed and indicated no prior criminal record.

 The Council on Aging provides transportation to and our from Senior Centers for congregate lunches, activities and grocery shopping.
 We also have a Medical Transportation program where we can provide rides to and from medical appointments for a reduced fare.
 Click here for the medical transportation guidelines.
-Or call 919-542-4512 ext.222 to speak with our medical transportation receptionist.
+Or call 919-542-4512 ext.222 to speak with our medical transportation coordinator.

 Our Siler City Senior Center has a great commercial kitchen and makes famous chicken salad, pies, cakes, cobblers and a host of entrees.
 Let us do the cooking for your next gathering.
 You can claim the credit, we won't tell.
 Call 919-742-3975 and ask for the kitchen.